 and of course some Kiwi material turns up on youtube now and then as individuals go through their old video tapes and upload their favourite clip.

-Trying to keep track of shows availability is a hard task as shows appear and disappear off platforms as deals are done and then expire so quickly.
+Trying to keep track of shows on-demand availability is a hard task as shows appear and disappear off platforms as deals are done and then expire so quickly.
 A good source of info on Kiwi shows streaming in the US is thedownundertvplace.com, and services such as Justwatch can help if you have a particular show in mind.
 Most new shows are streamed these days, my focus is older shows and I've noticed a few of these with what seem to be official streaming options:

 Comments powered by CComment